mvazquezc/mvazquezc.github.io/_posts/2021-03-27-containers-security.md

 For example, we can build capability aware programs in go by using a library like [this](https://pkg.go.dev/kernel.org/pub/linux/libs/security/libcap/cap).

-## Security Compute Profiles in Action
+## Secure Compute Profiles in Action

 In this scenario we will generate a `seccomp` profile for our container, in order to do that we will use the [OCI Hook project](https://github.com/containers/oci-seccomp-bpf-hook).